 PHM 517 Psychopharmacology & Psychopathology in the Media.
-Psychopharmacology & Psychopathology in Film & Media is a 3-credit elective course available to 3rd year students (P3) enrolled in the Doctor of Pharmacy program.
+Psychopharmacology & Psychopathology in Film & Media is a 3-credit elective course available to PharmD students enrolled in the Doctor of Pharmacy program.
 This course focuses on the portrayal of psychiatric illness and their corresponding treatments in films and media.
 Students enrolled in the course will receive an overview of major psychiatric/neurologic illness and their portrayal within film and media.
 Representations of psychopathological states in media will be examined within the context of contemporary social issues such as stigma and discrimination with additional emphasis placed on the pharmacotherapeutic treatment of the various disorders.
 The films accuracy in portraying the disease state, significance and social influence of the film, public perception of mental illness, and advanced concepts in treating psychiatric disorders will also be discussed in the course.
-(3); Prerequisite: PTP 549